GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

   The author concludes that understanding galaxies purely as baryonic, self-gravitating systems becomes simple and predictive.
   ```
+  > **Note** By their nature, LLM results can vary, this is something to expect so your exact text may not match the above, but the intent should be the same.

 ## Challenge 4: BigQuery &#10084; LLMs